serby/DFP.js/README.md

 # Releases

+## Release 1.3.0

+* Added additional logic for impression trackers to be provided on Site Skins.

 ## Release 1.2.0

 * Added support for Out of Page slots which can be defined by using the data-oop="yes" attribute instead of data-sizes="".